sansaralab/KarmaShard/README.md

 ## About karma

-Karma is, in primitive, sum of weight of all actions.
+Karma is, in primitive, avg of weight of all actions.
 And can be used for making decision about client care.